-cf. Table 1); ii) we rerun our regressions (cf. Equation 4) for people who are affected in the same way by the reform (people born between 1960 and 1975).
+As robustness checks, we consider health differentials between sectors between cohorts who have homogeneous retirement constraints: i) we rerun our regressions for people who are not affected by the 1993 reform (people born between 1928 and 1933, see Table 1); ii) we rerun our regressions for people who are affected in the same way by the reform (people born between 1960 and 1975).
 We conduct placebo tests on older individuals ii) on younger individuals.
 There should be no β_3 effect.

-We estimate Equation 4 for people born between 1928 and 1933, who are not affected by the reform, considering the generation 1931 as the first generation affected by an hypothetical reform, i.e. T_i is a dummy variable taking value 1 if an individual is treated (born in 1931, 1932 and 1933) and value 0 if non-treated (born before 1931).
-P_i is a dummy variable taking value 1 if the individual is in the private sector and 0 if the individual is in the public sector.
-Table 5 shows that, at a given age, the difference between younger generations and older generations is the same in the private and public sector (if the threshold is the 1931 generation).
-This confirms that the health differential between the cohorts between the two sectors is due to policy differentials.
+For many cohorts in the study the observation period (2005) is far away from the potential treatment (the 1993 reform) and selective mortality might be an issue especially for the older cohorts.
+So even assuming the identification assumption holds, the effect of retirement might be bias by selective mortality.
+Public sector workers may live slightly longer than private sector workers.
+The placebo tests enable to consider health differential between sectors between older cohorts who have homogeneous retirement constraints.25 We estimate Equation 4 for people born between 1928 and 1933, who are not affected by the reform, considering the generation 1931 as the first generation affected by an hypothetical reform, i.e. T_i is a dummy variable taking value 1 if an individual is treated (born in 1931, 1932 or 1933) and value 0 if non-treated (born before 1931).
+P_i is a dummy variable taking value 1 if the individual comes from the private sector and 0 if the individual comes from the public sector.
+Table 7 shows that, at a given age, the difference between younger generations and older generation).

 We estimate Equation 4 for people born between 1960 and 1975, who are affected in the same way by the reform, considering the generation 1970 as the first generation affected by an hypothetical reform, i.e. T_i is a dummy variable taking value 1 if an individual is treated (born in 1970 and afterwards) and value 0 if non-treated (born before 1970).
-P_i is a dummy variable taking value 1 if the individual is in the private sector and 0 if the individual is in the public sector.23 Results are presented in Table 6.
-Each line presents the coefficient (resp. standard errors and number of observations in the model) associated with the interaction $T_i \times P_i$ for a different health indicators.
-Our results show that, at a given age, the difference between younger generations and older generations is the same in the private and public sector (if the threshold is the 1970 generation).
-This confirms that the health differential between the cohorts between the two sectors is due to policy differentials.
+P_i is a dummy variable taking value 1 if the individual comes from the private sector and 0 if the individual comes from the public sector.26 Results are presented in Table 8.
+Each line presents the coefficient (resp. robust standard errors and number of observations in the model) associated with the interaction $T_i \times P_i$ for different health indicators.
+Our